Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/frontend.rst

 either using the |bw| or |mw-gen2| via
 `Wallet Connect (v2) <https://docs.walletconnect.com/2.0/>`_.

-The `wCCD tutorial part 3 <wCCD-front-end-set-up>`_ explains how to set up the |bw|.
+The `wCCD tutorial part 3 <wCCD-frontend-set-up>`_ explains how to set up the |bw|.
 Wallet Connect is currently supported by the |mw-gen2|. iOS support will be added in the near future.

-The steps for setting up the Piggybank dApp are very similar to the :ref:`wCCD tutorial<wCCD-front-end-set-up>`, only with the repository linked above.
+The steps for setting up the Piggybank dApp are very similar to the :ref:`wCCD tutorial<wCCD-frontend-set-up>`, only with the repository linked above.

 The complete minimal steps for running the dApp in development mode are: